weaveworks-guides/weave-net-legacy/weave-and-docker-platform/2-machine-weaveproxy-swarm.md

 docker-machine create -d virtualbox weave-3
 ~~~

-###Creating the Cluster with Weave
+###Creating the Cluster with Weave Net

-Now you are ready to launch Weave onto the virtual machines you just created.
+Now you are ready to launch Weave Net onto the virtual machines you just created.

 The IP addresses of all the peers are not known ahead of time, so you will need to pass `--ipalloc-init consensus=<count>` to `weave launch`.
-`--ipalloc-init consensus=<count>` is set to 3, as we are specifying a cluster of 3 VMs.
+`--ipalloc-init consensus=<count>` is set to 3, since a cluster of 3 VMs are being specified.

 On each host you will need to:

-  1. launch Weave by passing  `--ipalloc-init consensus=3`
+  1. launch Weave Net by passing  `--ipalloc-init consensus=3`
   2. Connect the host to `weave-1` (our bootstrap node)

-To start weave on `weave-1` run:
+To start Weave Net on `weave-1` run:

 ~~~bash
 eval "$(docker-machine env weave-1)" weave launch --ipalloc-init consensus=3
 ~~~

-Launch weave on `weave-2` and connect to the bootstrap node:
+Launch Weave Net on `weave-2` and connect to the bootstrap node:

 ~~~bash
 eval "$(docker-machine env weave-2)"